nagarajuv-jfrog/githubdemo-rick/docs/Arielle Sandbox/this-is-a-topic/deploy-pub-packages.md

 ---
 This procedure assumes that your package manager client is connected to Artifactory.
 For configuration instructions, see Connect pub Client to Artifactory.
 Test test

+This is an edit I made in the branch.

 # To deploy pub packages to Artifactory:

 1. Update the version number in your `pubspec.yaml` file.